ahan02/Basic-Time-Series-and-Forecasting/README.md

 #### Require Package
 The R package TTR allows to perform technical analysis <br />
 You can install the stable version on R CRAN.  <br />
-install.packages('TTR')
+install.packages('TTR')   <br />

-To calculate simple Moving Average, use SMA().
-The alternate way to perform is to use Forecast package <br />
+To calculate simple Moving Average, use SMA(). <br />
+The alternate way to perform is to use Forecast package